Eat Drink Edinburgh – Lovage – Pretty lights and lovely food

 Hubby had a Pork Belly with celeriac, baked apples, pork, crackling and stout jus (£9.95).
 This too was done quite well with no complaints.

-For mains, hubby had the Seabass with Jerusalem artichokes, apple, chestnuts and caramel hazelnuts (£18.95)
+For mains, hubby had the Seabass with Jerusalem artichokes, apple, chestnuts and caramel hazelnuts (£18.95).
+I stole a little bite, and quite enjoyed what I ate.

 For dessert, we tried the Chocolate mousse with parsnip, white chocolate, lemon & thyme sorbet (£7.95) at our waiter’s recommendation.
 I was hesitant at first, as I was already quite full, and I’ve had sickeningly rich white chocolate desserts in the past.
 This dish was pleasantly not one of those desserts.